By Pat Dillon

 A Superior Spring Break

 When Lake Superior freezes up off the shores of Bayfield, it’s fodder for exploration along its rocky shores.
-Settle into The Bayfield Inn— pick a luxury hotel room overlooking the water or a spacious condo or apartment—and then head out to the captivating Apostle Island’s ice caves accessed via Myers Beach.
+Settle into The Bayfield Inn— pick a luxury hotel room overlooking the water or a spacious condo or apartment—and then head out to the captivating Apostle Island’s ice caves accessed via Meyers Beach.
 Check weather conditions first.

 Dog sled at Wolfsong Adventures in Mushing for a half day or a full day, or take a winter camping excursion with these hearty mutts.
 Skiers, head to Mt.
 Ashwabay three miles south of Bayfield, where fourteen downhill ski runs provide top-notch Alpine skiing.